SamEThibault/mlh-fellowship-project/README.md

-# Production Engineering - Week 1 - Portfolio Site
+# Production Engineering - Portfolio Site

 ## Inspiration
 With the help of [Luke](https://github.com/lukecheseldine) and [Mustafa](https://github.com/Mustaballer), this portfolio site was born during the first week of our MLH Fellowship's Orientation Hackathon.
 We wanted to build a website with an intuitive structure to prioritize UX.